Puma Faas 600 v2 Review Facts

 - Long-lasting traction that performs in both wet and dry conditions

-Puma always seems to strive for improving with each edition, and with the Faas 600 v2, they again tweak a pair slightly between versions to get a little closer to perfection.
+Puma always seems to strive for improvement with each edition, and with the Faas 600 v2, they again tweak a pair slightly between versions to get a little closer to perfection.
 With this version, the upper has been stripped down to bare essentials, made mostly of see-through mesh, to provide a highly breathable trainer, while the outsole is a little thicker than before to provide more stability and traction.

 Stylish and affordable